 - In-Year Admissions Requests for admission into other year groups should be made to BEST or to Central Bedfordshire Council's School Admissions Team.
 The standard In-Year application form for academies/schools in Central Bedfordshire is available from the Council or can be obtained from BEST to complete from firstname.lastname@example.org or in writing to Admissions Bedfordshire Schools Trust Best House Shefford Road Clifton Shefford BEDS SG17 5QS

-For further information please see the attached Admissions Policy Document above.
+For further information please see the attached Admissions Policy Document below.
 If you have any questions please do not hesitate to contact us.